 The Compensation Committee selected RTSR as a performance metric because it strives to reward long-term, sustainable growth and stockholder value creation.
-The Compensation Committee believes that total shareholder return ("TSR") reflects the extent to which stockholders and the market consider that the Company's strategy is appropriate and is being implemented and articulated by the Named Executive Officers.
-However, the Compensation Committee also recognizes that TSR lacks executive line of sight due to many factors being out of the executive's control, including various macroeconomic and political conditions and the performance of the other companies in the peer group.
-Therefore, the Compensation Committee, in consultation with Pearl Meyer, reduced the overall weight of the RTSR PSUs from 66.7% of the aggregate GDFV of equity awards in Fiscal 2016 to 20% in Fiscal 2017.
+The Compensation Committee believes that total shareholder return ("TSR") reflects the extent to which stockholders and the market consider that the Company's strategy is appropriate and is being implemented and articulated by our Named Executive Officers.
+However, the Compensation Committee also recognizes that TSR lacks executive line of sight due to many factors being out of the executive's control, including various macroeconomic and political conditions and the performance of the other companies in the applicable peer group.
+Therefore, the Compensation Committee weighted the RTSR PSUs at 20% of the aggregate target GDFV of our Named Executive Officer's equity awards for Fiscal 2018.

-For Fiscal 2017, the performance metric was established as the Company's TSR relative to the following group of companies (the "RTSR Peer Group") during the performance period beginning on May 20, 2016 and ending on March 31, 2019.
-These companies were selected following a review of the applicable industries served, types of products or services provided, international nature of their business as well as correlation to the Company's stock price movements.
-In the event of the bankruptcy of a company included in the RTSR Peer Group during the performance period, such company will remain in the RTSR Peer Group with a TSR of negative 100%.
+For the Fiscal 2018 RTSR PSUs, the performance metric was established as the Company's TSR relative to the S&P Small Cap 600 Capped Energy Index (the "RTSR Peer Group") during the performance period beginning on June 19, 2017 and ending on March 31, 2020.
+This index was selected because of the relative size of the businesses, applicable industries served, types of products or services provided, international nature of the businesses and the correlation to the Company's stock price movements.
+In particular, the Compensation Committee believes that this index more accurately reflects the end-market exposures and cyclicality facing the Company's business than the general industrials index utilized for purposes of the Fiscal 2015 and Fiscal 2016 PSUs.